-In addition, in connection with Mr. John Jacobs' resignation in January 2023, and to provide the Company with additional support and oversight during the transition period, the Board appointed Jeffrey S. Aronin, currently Chairman of the Board, as the Company's Executive Chairman, effective January 6, 2023.
+In connection with Mr. Jacobs' resignation in January 2023, and to provide the Company with additional support and oversight during the transition period, the Board appointed Jeffrey S. Aronin, currently Chairman of the Board, as the Company's Executive Chairman, effective January 6, 2023.

 In connection with Mr. Aronin's appointment, the Board approved an annual cash payment of \$500,000 to Mr. Aronin in consideration for his role as Executive Chairman.
-The cash payment will be pro-rated for any partial year of service and will be paid on a quarterly basis in arrears within 30 days following the end of each calendar quarter for so long as Mr. Aronin serves in the role of Executive Chairman.
+The cash payment was pro-rated for any partial year of service and paid on a quarterly basis in arrears within 30 days following the end of each calendar quarter for so long as Mr. Aronin served in the role of Executive Chairman.